MTGVim/github-mentions-plus/README.md

 1. Download the extension from the browser store (coming soon)
 2. Install the extension
-3. Click the extension icon to configure your endpoint
+3. Click the extension icon to configure your data source
 4. Start using @mentions on GitHub!

 ## Configuration

-### Endpoint Setup
+### Data Source Options

+The extension supports two ways to provide user data:

+#### Option 1: HTTP Endpoint
 Your endpoint must return a JSON array of user objects in this format:

 ```json